solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 The Solana State Compression program uses a Solana State Compression program known as a **concurrent Merkle tree**.
-A concurrent Merkle tree is a special kind of binary tree that hashes data in a predictable way.
+A concurrent Merkle tree is a special kind of binary tree that predictably hashes data.
 Hence, deterministic.

-The final hash is significantly smaller in size than all the original full data set combined.
+The final hash is significantly smaller in size than all the original full data sets combined.
 This is why it's called "compression".
-Ant it's this hash that's stored on-chain.
+And it's this hash that's stored on-chain.

 **Outlined below are the steps to this process, in order:**